0wiz/CTimer/Readme.txt

 -----------------------------------------------------------------------------------------
 [2017-07-19] CTimer 2.1

+Added:
 - Updated estimated time to refresh more directly after editing
-- Resizing clock window before displaying it

 Fixed:
 - Clock not show properly when set to 99+ days
+- Resizing clock window before displaying it

 -----------------------------------------------------------------------------------------
 [2017-05-19] CTimer 2.0